Wardrobe of Mary, Queen of Scots: Masques and dance costume

+Red and white taffeta masque clothes made by Jacques Senlis in February 1562 were probably intended for the wedding of the Earl of Moray and Mary's friend Agnes Keith, and red and white costumes were made for three lutenists.
 Costumes were made by Mary's tailor Jacques de Senlis for dancers and lute players who performed for Mary and the court during a wedding at Castle Campbell on 10 January 1563.
 They were dressed as shepherds in white taffeta with purses or satchels made of white damask.

 A masque in December 1563 involved three large blue velvet Swiss bonnets and wigs.
 There was also a blue velvet bonnet for Nichola the Fool, and Mademoiselle Rallay was given canvas to fashion wigs.
 The occasion may have been her twenty-first birthday, where she tired herself with "dancing over long".
-Mary's tailor Jehan de Compiegne made costumes from orange "changing" or shot taffeta for a masque in February 1565 at Holyrood Palace, with a smaller costume in the same fabric for a young girl at court.
-The English ambassador Thomas Randolph said the Shrove Tide banquets of February 1564 at the Scottish court were great as those given at a royal wedding.
-The four Maries and the queen's ladies wore white and black at one banquet, and verses were recited as the courses were brought in by gentlemen wearing black and white.
-Mary seems to have emulated the fashion of other courts by dressing herself and her ladies in black and white for the masque, echoing colours adopted by Diane de Poitiers.
+Mary's tailor Jehan de Compiegne made costumes from orange "changing" or shot taffeta for a masque at a banquet in February 1565 at Holyrood Palace, with a smaller costume in the same fabric for a young girl at court.
+The event was held in the ballroom or salle du balle at Holyrood Palace.